LorisSigrist/zocker/README.md

 ## API
 ### `.supply`
-Allows you to supply a specific value for a specific schema.
+Supply a concrete value for a specific schema.
 This is useful for testing edge-cases.

 ```typescript
 const data = zocker(my_schema).supply(my_sub_schema, 0).generate();